-Sets the initial value (minimum) number of recursive simultaneous clients for any given query (<qname,qtype,qclass>) that the server accepts before dropping additional clients. named attempts to self-tune this value and changes are logged.
-The default values are 10 and 100.
+This sets the initial value (minimum) number of simultaneous recursive clients for any given query (<qname,qtype,qclass>) that the server accepts before dropping additional clents. named attempts to self-tune this value and changes are logged.
+The default value is 10.